 We aren't going to look at some obvious, indisputable differences, (Do you get free towel service?, Is there a fancy restaurant attached to the gym?
 Does the changing room look better than your living room?
 Is it in a very posh area?)

 Instead we are going to look at fundamentals.

 Now I am definitely not claiming B-Active Fitness Centre have ticked the boxes for all the items below, I merely want to give you some food for thought so you can make the right decision for your needs and desires and you can find the right gym for you.

 Joining a gym can be a big decision, in fact, it could be a life changing one!
 Thousands of people have changed their lives through exercise so it only stands to reason that choosing the right place to start is very important!

 Consider these points when choosing a gym:

-- LOCATION - If the gym is cheap but completely inconvenient to get to, you won't go.
+- LOCATION - If the gym is cheap but completely inconvenient to get to, you probably won't go.

 - EQUIPMENT - Is it equipped with everything you need?
 Is everything in good working order or are there more "Out of Order" signs than working equipment?
 Is it comfortable to use or does the treadmill sound like it is groaning and creaking under your weight?
 Are the resistance machines smooth in operation?
 Do they have the equipment you want to use?